 The group Genome Organization & Function at the BioQuant conducts several interdisciplinary research projects with funding from different sources.
 Our current research activities are described on the Publications and Research pages.
-We are looking Bachelor/Master/Diploma students (please contact us for projects) as well as PhD students and Post-docs with background/interest in either Molecular/Cell Biology, Physics or Computer Science (see below for open positions).
+We are looking Bachelor/Master students (please contact us for projects) as well as PhD students and Post-docs with background/interest in either Molecular/Cell Biology, Physics or Computer Science (see below for open positions).

 PhD and Postdocs

 Open positions in various research initatives (see our funding sources) are listed below under "Positions available".
 Alternatively, you may apply for PhD and Postdoc fellowships in various programs.
 As a group of the Deutsches Krebsforschungszentrum (DKFZ) we participate in the DKFZ International PhD Program, which offers 36 fellowships each year.
 Our group is part of the "Research Program B: Functional and Structural Genome Research".
 In addition, our group is a member of the Cluster of Excellence CellNetworks in Heidelberg and the HBIGS Graduate School of Molecular and Cellular Biology.
 Please feel free to contact us for further information on the the various PhD programs or other fellowship applications or positions available from third-party funding (DFG, BMBF etc.) of our research projects.

 - Boehringer Ingelheim Fonds http://www.bifonds.de/